spree-contrib/spree_active_shipping/README.md

 Cache
 ------------

-When Spree tries to get rates for a given shipment it calls **Spree::Stock::Estimator**, this class is in charge of getting the rates back from any calculator active for a shipment, the way the estimator determines the shipping methods that will apply to the shipment varies from whitin spree versions but the general idea is this:
+When Spree tries to get rates for a given shipment it calls **Spree::Stock::Estimator**, this class is in charge of getting the rates back from any calculator active for a shipment, the way the estimator determines the shipping methods that will apply to the shipment varies from within spree versions but the general idea is this:

 **NOTE:** Shipping methods are tied to calculators